open-xchange/appsuite-middleware/documentation/monitoring/micrometer.md

 # Configuration

 All metrics the AppSuite registers (`appsuite.*`) can be individually enabled/disabled.
 The distribution statistics for metrics of type `Timer` and `DistributionSummnary` is also configurable.
 All metrics' properties share the same domain name, i.e. `com.openexchange.metrics.micrometer`.
-Note that the metrics' properties are all reloadable, however they have to be stored in a properties file called `micrometer.properties` for that to work.
-This is due to a limitation of the `ConfigurationService` and `Reloadable` functionality.
+Note that all metrics' properties are reloadable.

 ## Enable/Disable